 Mercado de la Cebada, Plaza de la Cebada

-8. Market at the Railway Museum
+10 Market at the railway museum

-The city’s most charming market is held on the second weekend of every month at the Ferrocarril railway museum.
-Here you can shop for vintage clothes, electronics and accessories as well as home goods, organic delicacies and bicycles among old locomotives and train carriages.
 The sellers are both professionals and private individuals.
 You can also take a look inside the old trains and see how people travelled in first class in the past.
 There’s also a nice selection of toys and a mini train for kids to ride.
 Even the dog can go to daycare while you explore the market.

 The market also hosts concerts and a host of food stalls with street food, tapas, beer, drinks, coffee, wine and sweets.